May 21, 2021 – June 5, 2021

 Influenced by the hits of Max Martin, the self-portraiture of Cindy Sherman and the provocative performance art of Peaches, Kubley uses pop sensibilities to craft dynamic multimedia performance pieces.
 From the confusing moments of her teen years to the hard-to-swallow truths of her 30’s, Kubley blends humor, song and unexpected imagery to encourage her audiences to embrace the community forged through the acknowledgment of past embarrassments and trauma.

-Sarah Minnie is a Digital Artist that operates on the belief that filmmakers have the privilege of changing the world through the age-old magical practice of story sharing.
+Sarah Minnie, CEO of boutique production house Minnie Productions, is a Digital Artist who believes that filmmakers have the privilege of changing the world through the age-old magical practice of story sharing.
 Sarah’s magic as a Producer and Director has led her in “bippity boppy boop-ing” content such as; commercials, fashion films, music videos, web series, pilots, short films, features and more.
-Her work has been published in VOGUE, The Chicago Tribune, Hyperlink Magazine, Women & Hollywood, and in film festivals such as DC Black Film Festival, NYC Web Fest, Austin Film Festival – just to name a few.
+Her work has been published in VOGUE, The Chicago Tribune, Women & Hollywood, and in film festivals such as DC Black Film Festival, NYC Web Fest, and Austin Film Festival.

-Sarah’s devotion to continuously serve the marginalized community she represents and loves, has led her to partnering with organizations that align with her missions to support the Chicago intersectional filmmaking community.
-Sarah is the CEO and founder of Minnie Productions, a boutique production house, conjured nearly 10 year ago.
-Most recently, Sarah partnered with Open Television (OTV), as the first ever Development Officer in 2020.
-And, in 2021, OTV’s Head of Artist Development and Production.
+Sarah is devoted to serving the marginalized community she represents and loves.
+She has most recently partnered with Open Television (OTV) as the Head of Artist Development and Production.
 Sarah’s work illuminates the power of being authentic – creating bold and unapologetic content.

 Propelled Animals present state(d) by Barber, Heidi Wiren Bartlett, Esther Baker-Tarpaga and Raquel Monroe—world premiere video installation

-state(d) is an immersive experience interrogating social agency, blending ritual and performance.
+state(d) is part art installation, part video blending ritual and performance.
 The Propelled Animals encourage efficacy of the body, resilience and radical tenderness as strategies for self-empowerment.
 Barber / Art Director & Sound Designer, Heidi Wiren Bartlett / Creative Director & Sculptor, Esther Baker-Tarpaga / Choreographer & Performer, Raquel Monroe / Choreographer & Performer.

 Founded in 2014, the Propelled Animals are a group of artists, dancers, scholars, musicians, and designers who embed innovative and provocative art in unconventional spaces.
 We are committed to creating work that interrogates, challenges, and ultimately attempts to dismantle the systemic “isms” of oppression.
 We adapt our projects and processes to address the specific needs of the communities we engage.
 Our performances encourage efficacy of the body, resilience, and radical tenderness as strategies for self-empowerment.
 Our work is centered on art as social action and ritual as performance.